-Beginning with the 2016-17 school year, Jesuit will be using the Canvas learning management system.
-Parents and students will be able to access student grades and assignments as they are posted throughout the quarter.
-Therefore traditional Progress Reports will no longer be posted on a quarterly basis.
+Jesuit uses the Canvas learning management system.
+Parents and students are able to access student grades and assignments as they are posted throughout the quarter.
+At the end of each quarter, a report listing grades for all subjects studied during the quarter is mailed to the parents or guardians of students.